-Any member of staff or parent concerned that a pupil might be involved with drugs should inform the Assistant Head (Well-being) and the Assistant Head (DSL).
-The School will investigate suspicions about involvement with drugs which may include, for example, questioning the pupil, testing for drugs, searching the pupil and/or their possessions (in accordance with the School's Search Policy).
+Any member of staff or parent concerned that a pupil might be involved with drugs should inform the Deputy Head Wellbeing and DSL.
+The School will investigate suspicions about involvement with drugs which may include, for example, questioning the pupil, testing for drugs, searching the pupil and/or their possessions (in accordance with the School's Search and Confiscation Policy).
 Parents may also be invited into the school to discuss the matter and the consequences of breaches of this policy.

-DRUG EDUCATION POLICY
+DRUG FDUCATION POLICY